“The Internet is becoming the town square for the global village of tomorrow.” -Bill Gates

 Mobile computing offers a very efficient and portable solution to a variety of personal needs.
 In a world where almost everything can be done on a mobile device, push is bound to earn an intuitively prejudiced vibe from users.
 In the midst of such a colossal amount of engaging experience, it’s fair to expect individuals to want more tools to improve professional productivity, and essentially a zero-interference in their social lives.
 So push notifications that are not relevant to the apps or don’t share some valuable info tend to shred the trust of users, and thereby reducing the traffic.

 The prejudice around push is largely industry dependent.
 Let us take a few examples.
-In the current era, knowing about the time of arrival of a cab via push or learning the latest info surrounding someone’s favourite football team is deemed valuable and essential.
+In the current era, knowing about the time of arrival of a cab via push or learning the latest info surrounding someone’s favorite football team is deemed valuable and essential.
 Not only does it save time, but also adds to the user experience by keeping users more informed about things that actually matter to them.
 And it won’t be far-fetched to say that this is basically an important tool in improving the quality of life.
 Such app industries enjoy the benefit of being surrounded by a positive bias when it comes to push notifications.

 But when it comes to social apps, push earns a negative bias inherently.
 Sometimes it is beneficial and relevant to know about a friend’s birthday or knowing that a friend has uploaded a photograph.
 However, since our social circle today involves a lot of people in addition to our actual friends, this experience can be very rusty at times.
 And the notorious candy crush requests only aggravate the situation.

 Bottom line is, it’s all about what users want to experience.
-And in a competitive market as today’s, the client does have the upper hand.
-The solution in these situations is to work on the old-fashioned quality improvement by employing latest techniques.
+And in a competitive market as of today’s, the client does have the upper hand.
+The solution in these situations is to work on the old-fashioned quality improvement by employing the latest techniques.

 Here are a few ways how push-notifications can be used effectively to strengthen the ever-so brittle client trust.Read More